 You should be aware that if you have a Protection Visa application refused, you may not lodge another application unless the Minister grant you the permission to do so (click here to learn how).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you apply for this visa or any other visas (click here to find other visas).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you apply for this visa or any other visas (click here to find other visas).
 Click here if to learn if you are required to pass the s 501 character test.

 041 222 4020 or WeChat: AUDvisa